 If there are no sharks, why is it called Shark Valley? you might wonder.
 The explanation is pretty simple.

-Shark Valley is named because its in the Shark River Slough, with its water flowing ever so slowly toward the Shark River in the southwest part of Everglades National Park.
+Shark Valley is named because it‘s in the Shark River Slough, with its water flowing ever so slowly toward the Shark River in the southwest part of Everglades National Park.

 What Gear Do I Need to Visit Shark Valley?